functional-art/functional-art.github.com/2020/index.md

  **Virtually**

 Due to the current circumstances, the papers/demos aspect of FARM has been canceled this year.
 However, we are still intending to hold a virtual performance event affiliated with ICFP.
+The call for performances will remain open through August 1st.

 ### About